-- Areas of Usage – Are there any areas that are off limits?
-Make sure you specify.
+Areas of Usage – Are there any off-limits areas?
+If so, make sure you specify.

-- Food & Beverages – Specify if cooking, barbequing and alcohol consumption is allowed on the roof.
+Food & Beverages – Specify if cooking, barbecuing, and alcohol consumption is allowed on the roof.
 Many buildings prohibit glass containers to avoid the risk of broken glass.
-Barbeques and grills should be used in accordance with city and fire department laws and ordinances.
-Some fire codes prohibit their use.

-- Guest Policy – Determine if guests are allowed and if there is a limit as to how many guests are allowed per resident.
+Guest Policy – Determine whether or not guests are allowed and if there is a limit to the number of guests per resident.

-- Housekeeping – Dedicate a rule to remind residents that they are responsible for the proper disposal of their own trash.
+Housekeeping – Dedicate a rule to remind residents that they are responsible for the proper disposal of their trash.

 Pets – If pets are prohibited, add a rule to specify.